+The process of conducting the necessary preclinical and clinical research to obtain regulatory approval is costly and time-consuming.
+The actual probability of success for our product candidates may be affected by a variety of factors.
 We may never succeed in achieving regulatory approval for any of our product candidates.
+Further, a number of factors, including those outside of our control, could adversely impact the timing and duration of our product candidates' development, which could increase our research and development expense.
 We may obtain unexpected results from our preclinical studies and clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
 A change in the outcome of any of these factors could mean a significant change in the costs and timing associated with the development of our current and future preclinical and clinical product candidates.
 For example, if the FDA or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development, or if we experience significant delays in execution of or enrollment in any of our preclinical studies or clinical trials, we could be required to expend significant additional financial resources and time on the completion of preclinical and clinical development.

-We expect our research and development expenses to increase for the foreseeable future as we continue to implement our business strategy, which includes advancing our product candidates through clinical development, expanding our research and development efforts, including hiring additional personnel to support our research and development efforts, and seeking regulatory approvals for our product candidates that successfully complete clinical trials.
+We expect that our research and development expenses will substantially increase for the foreseeable future as we continue to implement our business strategy, which includes advancing our product candidates through clinical development, expanding our research and development efforts, including hiring additional personnel to support our research and development efforts, and seeking regulatory approvals for our product candidates that successfully complete clinical trials.
 In addition, product candidates in later stages of clinical development generally incur higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-As a result, we expect our research and development.
-However, we do not believe that it is possible at this time to accurately project total program-specific expenses through commercialization.
+As a result, we expect our research and development expenses to increase as our product candidates advance into later stages of clinical development.
+As of the date of this prospectus, we cannot reasonably determine or accurately project total program-specific expenses through commercialization.
 There are numerous factors associated with the successful commercialization of any of our product candidates, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.